sortiz0640/Cloud-Projects/DafoProject/README.md

 ## 💿 Demo
 ![Demo](https://github.com/sortiz0640/Cloud-Projects/blob/main/DafoProject/resources/demo/DafoProject.gif)
 > This project is fully hosted in a private learning environment.
-Its resources are not deployed or available to the public
+Its resources are not deployed or available to the public <br>
 > Review DafoWebsite code and resources [here](https://github.com/sortiz0640/Cloud-Projects/tree/main/DafoProject/resources/DafoWebsite)

 ## 💻 Server-Side Screenshot